JHWebDeveloper/Able2-public-resources/README.md

 - Can now disable filtering out of characters that cause errors in Aspera (allows you to keep foreign characters in a filename if aspera is not needed).
 - Restore Default button in Preferences window.

+### Changed
+- Illegal filename characters are now replaced by an underscore instead of their respective URI code.

 ### Fixed
 - Error where some downloaded videos were being loaded as audio
 - Error allowing filename length to be up to 280 characters, beyond system max length.
 Now 250.